igor47/blog/_posts/2010-10-22-setting-up-unicorn-with-nginx.md

 updated_at: Nov 2012
 ---

-Unicorn is an interesting Ruby HTTP server which [we like it because it's Unix][tomayko].
+Unicorn is an interesting Unix Ruby HTTP server which [makes great use of Unix][tomayko]:

 > Unicorn is an HTTP server for Rack applications designed to only serve fast
 > clients on low-latency, high-bandwidth connections and take advantage of